Short URL for this page:

 The United States Military Academy was born in the mind of a French professional soldier, authorized by a government that treated it like an unwanted stepchild, and saved from shameful oblivion by a New Englander recently named to the Hall of Fame.

-The savior of West Point was Major Indicates a West Point graduate and gives his Class.Sylvanus Thayer, known to generations of cadets as the "Father" of their school.
+The savior of West Point was Major Indicates a West Point graduate, Class of 1808: a link to his biographical entry in Cullum's Register.Sylvanus Thayer, known to generations of cadets as the "Father" of their school.
 On the Academy grounds he has been memorialized with a statue, a playing field, and a building named Thayer Hall.
-More recently two of the Academy's most illustrious graduates, President Indicates a West Point graduate and gives his Class.Eisenhower and General Indicates a West Point graduate and gives his Class.Douglas MacArthur, have urged that Thayer be given a niche among America's immortals in the Hall of Fame at New York University.
+More recently two of the Academy's most illustrious graduates, President Indicates a West Point graduate, Class of 1915: a link to his biographical entry in Cullum's Register.Eisenhower and General Indicates a West Point graduate, Class of 1903: a link to his biographical entry in Cullum's Register.Douglas MacArthur, have urged that Thayer be given a niche among America's immortals in the Hall of Fame at New York University.

 Thayer's leadership of the Academy, beginning in 1817, saved it from foundering.
 His reforms ended the faltering administration and creeping rot that Congressional indifference had fastened on the institution from 1802 to 1816.
 This page in Academy history is well known, but its historians, and writers on early American military affairs, have failed to recognize the part played by Louis de Tousard who first conceived the idea of a national military school with a comprehensive curriculum and a prescribed training program.
 In 1798, four years before the formal establishment of the school at West Point, Tousard presented such a proposal to Secretary of War James McHenry for the consideration of Congress.
 If Tousard's policies had gone into effect with the launching of the Academy, there is scant likelihood it would have become the drifting hulk that Thayer had to salvage in 1817.